 Amazon product returns are unavoidable parts of Amazon selling.
 For an Amazon Seller, product returns mean the reversal of a successful transaction.
 Not only that, but a seller has also faced product return frauds and the additional cost of managing the return.
 Returned goods are an indeed inevitable part of selling, however, there is untapped potential in these products that can still make you good money.

-On an average, 12% of the products bought are returned – 12-18% in casual apparel, 15-20% in electronic goods and around 35% in high fashion apparel – we realize that the product returns economy is not a small thing.
-In fact, it forms a major subsystem of products moving against the flow.
-This also means that in terms of capital, product returns the amount to a massive chunk.
+On average, 12% of the products bought are returned – 12-18% in casual apparel, 15-20% in electronic goods, and around 35% in high fashion apparel – we realize that the amazon product returns process economy is not a small thing.
+It forms a major subsystem of products moving against the flow.
+This also means that in terms of capital, the product returns the amount to a massive chunk.

 For the products that are returned to FBA and are back to your place, get rid of the LPN stickers or any identifying label that Amazon has marked.

 For FBM products, the same might not be necessary, as the customers would not know what the labels are.
 However, remove all the markings just to be on the safer side!

 Some items are returned in brand-new condition, in such cases, they should be sold on Amazon as new.
 But if the returned products are used, then they should be tested and graded, which is a time-consuming process.

 If the products that are returned are intact.
 You would have received an Amazon product return, mostly because the customer had a change of mind.
 The most convenient thing to do in such a case is to re-list the product on Amazon.

 To maximize profits, you’ll need to make your listings appealing to your new customers and make your product listings come up higher in search results.